drjoschua/nr-litteratur/UU-ASS.md

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

 Bai et al. (2019) presented an overview of automated tools at build time, discussed criteria to choose a tool (ruleset, active development, environment, etc.) and analyze the underlying most common rulesets (aXe-core and HTML-CS) which they identify as the most significant factor of difference.
-They point out that both ruleset cover only a fraction of the available WCAG 2.1 rules at the same time as they are highly trustworthy with the issues they actually report (with aXe-core being superior to HTML-CS).
+They point out that both rulesets cover only a fraction of the available WCAG 2.1 rules at the same time as they are highly trustworthy with the issues they actually report (with aXe-core being superior to HTML-CS).
 Moreover, they point out the necessity of an updated website to demonstrate (none-)compliancy with WCAG rules.

 ## Power & Petrie (2019) Working With Participants